RafLaf/webcam/README.md

 This repository contains the code to perform online Few shot with a webcam on fpga.

+## clone drivers from tensil :
+If you don't mind having the entire tensil repository clone, you can just use the following command :

+    git submodule update --remote

+If you only want the driver, use the following commands (in few_shot_demo directory):
+(not sure this cd + git read_tree + cd is required)

+git config core.sparseCheckout true echo drivers/tcu_pynq/ >> .git/modules/backbone_loader/tensil/info/sparse-checkout
+cd backbone_loader/tensil
+git read-tree -mu HEAD
+cd ../..
+git submodule update --force --checkout sub

 ## demo :

     Press 0 1 or 2 to associate current camera feed to a shot.